mehtajaghvi/usb-development-board/doc/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #. **Error**
-	If 90-digispark.rules not found in /etc/udev/rules.d/

-	Abort mission! -1 error has occured ...
-	>> Please unplug the device and restart the program.

-#. **Error**

-Run **dmesg** or **tailf /var/log/syslog** .Following error might occur due to number of reasons.
-If you have used a faulty resistor value or if the zener diodes used are of values other than 3.6V.
+Run **dmesg** or **tailf /var/log/syslog** .Following error might occur due to number of reasons.If you have used a faulty resistor value or if the zener diodes used are of values other than 3.6V.
 Check if all the connections are proper specially consulting D- and D+ lines.

  .. image:: images/error_usbconnection.png
     :scale: 250%